rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 But I'm fixing that because they really should!
 They should be tailored to measuring the far noisier world of applications, services and databases.

-Ok so database specific benchmarking tools certainly exist, projects like [latte](https://github.com/pkolaczk/latte).
+Ok so database specific benchmarking tools certainly exist, projects like [latte](https://github.com/pkolaczk/latte) for example.
 But I am proposing that we need generic frameworks to easily enable the creation of these kinds of benchmarks for a wide variety of applications.

 ### What needs do integration level benchmarks have?